Compass, magnetic and true course calculator

 Detailed explanations can be found below.

-Those who read Jules Verne remember where 15-year-old captain got his ship after Negoro put an axe under the compass binnacle.
-There are a lot of things on the ship that can affect the magnetic compass.
-To eliminate this effect, there are deviation charts for each compass that show the compass deviation for various courses.
+Those who read Jules Verne will remember that the cook Negoro had sinister plans for the ship Pilgrim and its 15-year-old captain and deliberately set them off course by place an axe under the compass binnacle.
+There are a lot of things on a ship that can affect a magnetic compass.
+To eliminate this effect, there are deviation charts for each compass that show the deviation for various courses.
 Over time, the deviation may be changed due to the installation of new equipment or the magnetization of the old iron parts, so tables are regularly updated.
 Using the value of the deviation table, it is possible to bring the compass course to the magnetic course.
-To do so, the deviation value for this compass course is added to compass course it's deviating east or subtracted if it's deviating west.
+To do so, the deviation value for this compass course is added to the compass course if it's deviating east, or subtracted if it's deviating west.

-Magnetic declination does not depend on the equipment of the vessel, but it depends on its location and also varies with time as the deviation , but more predictably.
+Magnetic declination does not depend on the equipment of the vessel, but on its location, and also varies with time as does the deviation, but more predictably.
 The magnetic declination is indicated on the map, with the obligatory indication of the measurement year and the average annual change.
-To switch to the real course, we first obtain the magnetic course and then add the magnetic declination to the east or subtracted the one to the west.
+To switch to the real course, we first obtain the magnetic course and then add the magnetic declination to the east or subtract the one to the west.
 Then the average annual change of the magnetic declination is taken into account (it's multiplied by the number of years and then added or subtracted).

 How to remember how to correct or convert compass points

-There is a simple rule that you can find in English navigation literature which allows you to remember a single word: CadET
+There is a simple rule that you can find in English navigation literature that allows you to remember a single word: CadET